trinodb/trino/presto-docs/src/main/sphinx/connector/kinesis.rst

 `shard iterator <https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetShardIterator.html>`_
 is used to retrieve the records, along with a series of `GetRecords <https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetRecords.html>`_ calls.
-The shard iterator starts by default 24 hours before the current time and works its way forward.
+The shard iterator starts by default 24 hours before the current time, and works its way forward.
 To be able to query a stream, table mappings are needed.
-These table definitions can be stored on Amazon S3 (preferred) or stored in a local directory on each Presto node.
+These table definitions can be stored on Amazon S3 (preferred), or stored in a local directory on each Presto node.

-This connector is a read-only connector.
+This connector is a **read-only** connector.
 It can only fetch data from Kinesis streams, but cannot create streams or push data into existing streams.

 To configure the Kinesis connector, create a catalog properties file ``etc/catalog/kinesis.properties``